HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

     - Download and import Ros# to the project

-8. Install MQTT

-	- Tutorial coming soon

 ### Configure Build and Project Settings in Unity

-1.0 Select Android in build settings
+1. Select Android in build settings

-	- File - Build Settings
+- Go to File - Build Settings

 	- Switch to the Android Platform - Go to player settings
 	<img width="500" alt="" src="https://i.imgur.com/8H0ccdQ.jpg">
 	- If Unity requires you to download Android support in order to switch platforms, follow the link and install the required dependency.

 - Go to Player > Other Settings > Rendering
 	- Make sure “Auto Graphics API” is unchecked.
 Change Color Space to “Linear”
 	<img width="500" alt="" src="https://i.imgur.com/KI4UmgW.jpeg">